What is GMP in IPO?

 Conclusion

-The grey market premium (GMP) is a measure of investor demand and sentiment for an Initial Public Offering (IPO) before it hits the stock market.
+The grey market premium (GMP) is a measure of investor demand and sentiment for an Initial Public Offering (IPO) before it is traded on the stock market.
+Hence, it is important to understand what GMP is in IPO.
 It is the difference between the IPO grey market price and the IPO price, reflecting the premium that investors are ready to pay for IPO shares.
 A high GMP suggests significant demand and probable price appreciation, whereas a low or negative GMP may signal lower demand or downward pressure on the stock price.
-To apply for an IPO and make the process smoother choose the reliable online trading app.
+To apply for an IPO and make the process smoother, choose a reliable online trading app.

 FAQs on IPO GMP